codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 for epoch in epochs:
     for input, target in data:
-        optimizer.zero_grad() # important to zero it otherwise it will accumulate
+    	# important to zero it otherwise it will accumulate
+    	# all the grads is current batch
+        optimizer.zero_grad()

         # Runs the forward pass with autocasting.
         with amp.autocast():